wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/md_rst/joinGiottoObjects.rst

 of joining spatial information as selected through param ``join_method`` :

-[ “shift” ] Spatial locations of different datasets are shifted by numeric vectors of values supplied through ``x_shift`` and ``y_shift`` .
+[ “shift� ] Spatial locations of different datasets are shifted by numeric vectors of values supplied through ``x_shift`` and ``y_shift`` .
 If these shift values are given then one is needed for each giotto object to be joined in ``gobject_list`` .
 Order matters.
 If a regular